aliakh/demo-java-reflection/article1.md

 ```
-Class<?> clazz = ArrayList.class;
+Class<?> clazz = Integer.class;
-assertEquals(AbstractList.class, clazz.getSuperclass());
+assertEquals(Number.class, clazz.getSuperclass());
 assertArrayEquals(
-   new Class[]{List.class, RandomAccess.class, Cloneable.class, Serializable.class},
+   new Class[]{Comparable.class, Constable.class, ConstantDesc.class},
    clazz.getInterfaces()
 );
 ```

-The second subgroup of these methods is for determining whether one type can be cast to another type (that is, whether one type is the same type or a subtype of another type):
+The second subgroup of these methods is for determining _whether one type can be cast to another type_ (that is, whether one type is the same type or a subtype of another type):